tarakanbg/vaccbih_sct_files/README.md

 # Changelog

+** Caution!
+These files are only usable with _Euroscope_ and are not compatible with VRC!
+For VRC use the old 0904 version. **

 ## v.
 1208
-* fully optimized for Euroscope, removed all entries only required by VRC; modified existing entries to be able to use more ES advanced features
+* fully optimized for Euroscope, removed all entries only required by VRC; modified existing entries to be able to use more ES advanced features.
-* LQSA SIDS/STARS are completely rewokred: tracks can now be displayed on radar (Display Settings > Sids), can be assigned via dropdown menu, all designators are updated to current airac
+* LQSA SIDS/STARS are completely rewokred: tracks can now be displayed on radar (Display Settings > Sids), can be assigned via dropdown menu, all designators are updated to current airac.
+Interim waypoints in SIDs can now be displayed along the route of tagged a/c and used for time prediction, coordination and directs.
 * Completely reworked runways section.
 Runways for different airports can be displayed or hidden individually (Display Settings) and also assigned correctly via the Active Airport / Runway Selector dialog.
 * adjusted accurate sq ranges for all BiH airports